AstricUnion/Libs/README.md

 * holos.lua - very easy hologram creator
 * light.lua - Server-side light.create
 * sounds.lua - Server-side preload and play sounds within bass.loadUrl (REQUIRES NOBLOCK SOUNDS)
+* tweens.lua - Tweens for animations (like in Godot, Unity, etc)
 * ui.lua - UI library for Astro HUD, but you may find something interesting in it

 ## Include it in your bot or other chip: